 Store a copy of VMware backups in a different AWS Region from your production backups to meet business continuity, disaster recovery, and compliance requirements.

 Q: Can I copy VMware backups to another AWS account?

 Yes, you can copy VMware backups to another AWS account, helping you use backups between your production and dev/test environments, or between different department and project accounts.
 Copying VMware backups to another AWS account, which is enabled by AWS Backup’s integration with AWS Organizations, also provides an extra level of account isolation and security.

 Q: How much network bandwidth do I need to back up VMware VMs to AWS?

-The network bandwidth you need depends on the number of VMware VMs you want to protect, the size of each VM, incremental data generated per VM, and your backup window and restore requirements.
-We recommend you have at least 100 Mbps bandwidth to AWS to backup on-premises VMware VMs using AWS Backup.
+The required network bandwidth depends on the VMware VMs you want to protect, the size of each VM, incremental data generated per VM, and your backup window and restore requirements.
+We recommend you have at least 100-Mbps bandwidth to AWS to back up on-premises VMware VMs using AWS Backup.